Written by Pradeep

-While some mothers prefer to bathe their babies in the morning time so that he feels fresh for the whole day, there are yet other mothers who prefer to bathe their babies just before bed time with lukewarm water so that the warm bath soothes the baby into deep sleep.
-If you decide to bathe your baby post feeding him, give the little one some tummy 2time to settle down.
+There are yet other mothers who prefer to bathe their babies just before bedtime with lukewarm water so that the warm bath soothes the baby in deep sleep.
+If you decide to bathe your baby post-feeding him, give the little one some tummy 2time to settle down.

 Read more on sponge bathing your baby here.

 Safety should be the priority and not the type of tub.
 There is the varied choice when it comes to choosing a baby bathtub.
 You could opt for free-standing plastic tubs designed for newborns.